apoorv74/behind_bars/content/photos/map-of-mysore/index.md

 >  “Sometimes, I went back to the Kukkarahalli tank in the late afternoon, when the evening sun touched the rippling water-surface to produce uncanny lighting effects, and the western sky presented a gorgeous display of colours and cloud formations at sunset.
 Even today, I would assert, after having visited many parts of the world, that nowhere can you witness such masterpiece sunsets as in Mysore.
 I would sit on a bench on the tank and watch the sun’s performance, the gradual fading of the colours in the sky, and the emergence of the first single star at dusk.”

-Having seen a few myself, I can vouge about the sunsets here.
+Having seen a few myself, I can vouch about the sunsets here.
 I doubt that I'll see something more beautiful.

 > How many times have I seen this sight, sitting here?
 > How many times have I paid obeisance to the beauty here?